vctrodrigues/Recursive-Algorithms/README.md

 ## 4. Using

-  The project has been constructed for execute many algorithms once a time.
+  The project has been constructed for execute many algorithms same time.
   > You may use `--help` command line for understand better the use To use the algorithms you must type:
   `--algoption <algorithm_name> [parameters...]`